dougEfresh/fireblocks-sdk-rs/docs/WhitelistedInternalWalletsApi.md

 > Vec<models::UnmanagedWallet> get_internal_wallets()
 List internal wallets

 Gets a list of internal wallets.   **Note**: BTC-based assets belonging to whitelisted addresses cannot be retrieved between 00:00 UTC and 00:01 UTC daily due to third-party provider, Blockchair, being unavailable for this 60 second period.
 Please wait until the next minute to retrieve BTC-based assets.
-Internal Wallets are whitelisted wallets that belong to you outside of Fireblocks.  - You can see the balance of the Internal Wallet via Fireblocks - You cannot initiate transactions from Internal Wallets through Fireblocks
+Internal Wallets are whitelisted wallets that belong to you outside of Fireblocks.  - You can see the balance of the Internal Wallet via Fireblocks - You cannot initiate transactions from Internal Wallets through Fireblocks </br>Endpoint Permission: Admin, Non-Signing Admin, Signer, Approver, Editor, Viewer.

 ### Parameters